 FIRE DRILL.
 At the sound of the alarm, all are to move in silence and as quickly as possible to the closest exit (as designated by the notice posted in the room).
 The first persons out the doors are to hold the doors open until the building has been evacuated.
 Speed and silence are essential.
-All students report to their assigned homeroom positions on sidewalks adjacent to Columbia Avenue and assigned parking lot areas, standing in silence.
+All students report to their assigned homeroom positions on the Athletic Field standing in silence.
 When the all-clear signal is given, students remain silent until reentering the building.